A Trusted UK Supplier Of ESD Control Products Since 1986

 There are two ways in which an ESD protective working surface protects:

-Generally, ESD mats are divided into two categories: ESD work surface mats and ESD floor mats.
+Antistatic mats are divided into two categories, work surface/bench mats and floor mats:

 Work surfaces for ESD protection can be categorised as conductive or dissipative.